 Last time we talked about the basics of APH (Actual Production History) and how to find the “Naked APH” without any options.
-This time I thought we would take a look at the most popular, and most commonly used, option YA aka Yield Adjustment.
+This time I thought we would take a look at the most popular, and most commonly used, option YA aka Yield Adjustment, and YC aka Yield Cup.
+In the past YA included YC, but now you can elect to take YA without YC.
+Not sure why you would, but you can.
+Most producers take both – FYI.

 If you remember from last time your APH is figured on an average of up to 10 line items in your database which could span 10 years, 20 years, etc. depending on your unit structure and seeding plan.
 What YA does is it takes a look at your database and any year where the Actual Production is less then 60% of the County T-Yield it plugs in 60% of the County T-Yield as your Yield and factors this into the average.